shiveshj2007/hotel-management-system/README.md

 4. Billing & Reporting:
-- Billing Tab: Select an invoice generated at check-out, click + Add Additional Service Charge to add itemized charges, and click Record Payment & Settle Invoice to complete payment.
+- Billing Tab: Select an invoice generated at check-out, click + Add Additional Service Charge in it to add itemized charges and also click Record Payment & Settle Invoice to complete payment which really helpful for it.
-- Reporting Tab: View detailed hotel metrics and click Refresh Real-Time Report.
+- Reporting Tab: View detailed hotel metrics and click Refresh RealTime Report.
 ---
 ## 💾 Data Storage
 All data is storedin binary serialized format insidehe `data/` folder: